 Questions about this webinar?
 Contact April Aultman Becker: email@example.com; 713-792-2293

-Classes are held in the library classroom (FCT21.6008) or at the library’s South Campus location (4SCR1.1125) unless otherwise noted.
-Find the latest class schedule, class descriptions, and links.
+Classes are held in the library classroom (FCT21.6008) unless otherwise noted.
+Find the latest class schedule, class descriptions, and links here.

 Webinars are live online classes that can be viewed from your desktop.
 Check out our upcoming webinars and archived webinars.

 If you have questions about classes, please contact April Aultman Becker at firstname.lastname@example.org or 713-792-2293.

 For up-to-the-minute information about the Research Medical Library, follow us on Twitter: http://twitter.com/MDAndersonLib